 Cassava, while a major starchy staple food and reliable yielder in many countries, still gives folks that 'erhh, not sure I'm gonna try it' re-action because of the information about its toxins.

 While this is true, you should be better informed that cassava (including the leaves, peels and roots) is only poisonous when consumed raw.
-In the raw state, it contains a form of cyanide, released during the breakdown of compounds by an enzyme called linamarase, which is naturally present in the cassava.
+In the raw state, it contains a form of cyanide.
+This substance is released during the breakdown of compounds by an enzyme called linamarase, which is naturally present in the cassava.
 Fortunately, this cyanide can be removed by relatively simple processing, like boiling, steaming or simply fermenting.

 Why Cassava Is Fermented?

-If you like cheese, here is something you can try:
+If you like cheese, here is something you might want to try:

 #4.
 Tofu Cheese / Schmear